Danjb1/open-rival/docs/MAPS.md

     1 byte          Sight
     1 byte          Range
     2 bytes         (Empty)
-    1 byte          0xFF
+    1 byte          Colour (see Appendices)
     15 bytes        (Empty)

 ## Troop Defaults

 Starting at offset 0x0496.

-Unit are ordered by type (see below).
+Units are ordered by type (see Appendices).

-Each unit consists of 8 bytes:
+Each unit consists of 47 bytes:

     2 bytes         Hitpoints
     2 bytes         Magic points